 The importance of supporting breastfeeding families

-The American Academy of Pediatrics has issued updated policy recommendations that call for more support for breastfeeding parents.
-The new policy encourages longer breastfeeding for infants, stating there are continued benefits for lengthening the duration of breastfeeding.
+The American Academy of Pediatrics issued updated policy recommendations last year that called for more support for breastfeeding parents.
+The policy encourages longer breastfeeding for infants, stating there are continued benefits for lengthening the duration of breastfeeding.

-“In the second year of life, breast milk is higher in protein, higher in fat and recent studies show high concentrations of immunoglobulin in the 12-24-month age range,” says Dr. Jennifer Thomas, a pediatrician at Aurora Pediatrics in Franklin, Wis. and a member of the American Academy of Pediatrics’ Section on Breastfeeding leadership team, the team who wrote the new recommendations.
+“In the second year of life, breast milk is higher in protein, higher in fat and recent studies show high concentrations of immunoglobulin in the 12-24-month age range,” says Dr. Jennifer Thomas, a pediatrician at Aurora Health Care and a member of the American Academy of Pediatrics’ Section on Breastfeeding leadership team, the team who wrote the recommendations.

 “And for breastfeeding parents, every month they breastfeed improves their own health.
 It helps prevent diabetes, high blood pressure, as well as breast, endometrial and ovarian cancers,” says Dr. Thomas.

 Dr. Thomas says it’s not just about nutrition for infants.
 “Breastfeeding helps decrease infectious diseases,” she says.